ShubhPathania/Bike-Sharing-Demand-Prediction/README.md

 # 📝 Project Highlights

-**- Data Quality Assurance:** Checked for duplicate rows and missing values, ensuring a clean dataset for analysis.
+- **Data Quality Assurance:** Checked for duplicate rows and missing values, ensuring a clean dataset for analysis.
 Feature Engineering: Transformed the "Date" column into datetime format and extracted day and month.
 Encoded categorical features and selected relevant predictors using techniques like VIF.

-**- Exploratory Data Analysis (EDA):** Conducted extensive EDA to uncover demand trends and relationships between various factors and bike rentals.
+- **Exploratory Data Analysis (EDA):** Conducted extensive EDA to uncover demand trends and relationships between various factors and bike rentals.

-**- Hypothesis Testing:** Validated key hypotheses about the influence of temperature, humidity and holidays on bike rental demand.
+- **Hypothesis Testing:** Validated key hypotheses about the influence of temperature, humidity and holidays on bike rental demand.

-**- Model Development:** Implemented and fine-tuned five regression models using Grid Search CV to find the best performing model.
+- **Model Development:** Implemented and fine-tuned five regression models using Grid Search CV to find the best performing model.

-**- Model Evaluation:** Assessed models using metrics such as MSE, MAE, RMSE and R² score to determine accuracy and reliability.
+- **Model Evaluation:** Assessed models using metrics such as MSE, MAE, RMSE and R² score to determine accuracy and reliability.

 # 🔑 Key Insights:

-**- Demand Patterns:** Rental demand varies significantly by hour, day, month and season, with peak hours showing the highest demand.
+- **Demand Patterns:** Rental demand varies significantly by hour, day, month and season, with peak hours showing the highest demand.

-**- Weather Impact:** Temperature, humidity, and other weather-related features have a substantial effect on bike rental counts.
+- **Weather Impact:** Temperature, humidity, and other weather-related features have a substantial effect on bike rental counts.

-**- Holiday Influence:** There are notable differences in bike rentals between working days and holidays, highlighting the need for different strategies on these days.
+- **Holiday Influence:** There are notable differences in bike rentals between working days and holidays, highlighting the need for different strategies on these days.

-**- Feature Importance:** Hour of the day, weather conditions, and functional days emerged as the most critical factors in predicting bike rentals.
+- **Feature Importance:** Hour of the day, weather conditions, and functional days emerged as the most critical factors in predicting bike rentals.

-**- Optimal Model:** The Random Forest Regression model, with hyperparameter tuning, achieved an R² score of 0.895, indicating its strong predictive performance.
+- **Optimal Model:** The Random Forest Regression model, with hyperparameter tuning, achieved an R² score of 0.895, indicating its strong predictive performance.

 # 📜 Conclusion: